SlimeVR/SlimeVR-Docs-Site/src/README.md

 > Please note: If you are looking for the ICM-45686 (the recommended IMU), the SlimeVR store has [modules available](https://shop.slimevr.dev/products/slimevr-mumo-breakout-module-v1-icm-45686-qmc6309).

-#### Purchase the official DIY Kit on Crowd Supply
+#### Purchase the Official DIY Kit on Crowd Supply

 ![DIY kit](assets/img/DIY_KIT_box-contents.jpg)<br>
 *A prototype of DIY-Kit boards and wires.*

 You buy the [**official DIY Kit**](https://www.crowdsupply.com/slimevr/slimevr-full-body-tracker#products), which includes the boards, extensions, and cables.
 It does not include enclosures, straps, batteries, or other accessories, which must be sourced separately.
-See the [DIY Kit Guide](diy/diy_kit_guide.html) for more information.
+See the [DIY Kit Guide](diy/diy_kit_guide.md) for more information.

 This option requires little to no soldering, provides tested boards, uses the best available IMUs, allows for a compact design, and is a more affordable alternative to completed SlimeVR trackers.
 It also allows you to customize cases and straps.